sttp-book/sttp-book/chapters/intelligent-testing/README.md

 # Intelligent testing

-In this chapter we are going to work smarter rather than harder, and take a look at different testing techniques that perform software testing in an intelligent way.
+Up to this point, _automation_ meant the _automation of the text execution_.
+Once we manually devised the test cases, we wrote them down as JUnit tests, which were executed by the machine.

-So far we have used automation only during test execution.
+While we studied several techniques to design test cases in a systematic manner, they all required some human effort.
+Our computers, however, can help a great deal in designing test cases.
+This is exactly what we are going to discuss in the following chapters.

-Our computers, however, can help a great deal in the test suite design and this is exactly what we are going to discuss in the following sections.
+We are going to work smarter rather than harder, and take a look at different testing techniques that perform software testing in an intelligent way.

-- First we will discuss **mutation testing** and how you can check the quality of your test suite.
+- First we will discuss **mutation testing**.
+Mutation testing helps us in measuring the fault capability detection of our test suites.
+After all, a test suite capable of detecting most of the bugs is better than a test suite that is only able to detect a few bugs.

-- The section on **fuzz testing** will show how you can test the correctness of a program by providing unexpected input.
+- We discuss **fuzz testing**, where we will test the correctness of a program by automatically providing a (large number of) unexpected inputs.
+Fuzz testing is a common technique among security testers.

-- Finally, in **search-based testing** we will see how optimizing search techniques can help to automate testing.
+- Finally, in the **search-based testing** chapter, we will see how artificial intelligence or, more specifically, search algorithms, can help us in automatically devise test cases that fully cover the class under test.